New Human Rights Commission Strategic Plan to Focus on Criminal Justice System & Policing Practices

 - review services.

 In light of the foregoing, ensuring your organization is prepared to respond accurately and in a timely manner will be of critical importance – now more than ever.
 Should your Police Service need assistance in reviewing its policies or processes, our police, human rights and privacy teams are well-positioned to assist.
-Do not hesitate to contact Kathryn Bird or any member of our Hicks Morley Human Rights practice group.
+Do not hesitate to contact any member of our Hicks Morley Human Rights practice group.

 The articles in this client update provide general information and should not be relied on as legal advice or opinion.
 This publication is copyrighted by Hicks Morley Hamilton Stewart Storie LLP and may not be photocopied or reproduced in any form, in whole or in part, without the express permission of Hicks Morley Hamilton Stewart Storie LLP. ©